 Too many retailers fall back on company-wide reports that only give insight into high-level patterns—overall SKU sales per quarter, for instance, instead of per store per day.
 But this information doesn’t help you make restocking decisions.

 Instead, you need a retail analytics tool that shows actual SKU numbers down to product color and size.
 This is where ThoughtSpot comes in.
-With our AI-Powered Analytics, your merchants become their own data analysts, surfacing insights about SKU performance at the most granular level.
+With Spotter, your own dedicated AI Analyst, merchants can simply ask questions in natural language and gain insights about SKU performance at the most granular level.

 Step 2: Identify low-performing SKUs